-Today, the south wing houses an exhibition of models of Luxembourg’s castles, the old kitchen is home to a museum memorialising the Ardennes counter-offensive by the Allies, and the mansion's upper floors display the "Family of Man" photography exhibition.
+Today, the south wing houses an exhibition of model replicas of Luxembourg’s castles, the old kitchen is home to a museum memorialising the Ardennes counter-offensive, and the mansion's upper floors display the "Family of Man" photography exhibition.

 The Museum of the Ardennes Counter-offensive catalogues two months of heavy fighting that begun in December 1944.
 Under the command of General von Rundstedt, German troops attacked the weakly defended American line along the Rivers Sauer and Our.
 US General George Patton regained the area after intense fighting.
 The museum illustrates the battle through documents, uniforms and authentic weapons.